In 2005 I had the big vision to travel the world by myself and to go to all the places I’ve always dreamed about.

 - What can you do to disempower those beliefs?

-- Is it a perceived lack of knowledge which you can simply solve by learning or is it just a made up belief coming from negative thoughts?
+- Is it a perceived lack of knowledge that you can simply solve by learning or is it just a made-up belief coming from negative thoughts?

 - In case it’s a lack of knowledge start digging in and learning about it